TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.0/configuring/next-gen-replication/fullsync.md

 ### Bi-directional FullSync

-Since Riak KV 3.0.10, it is possible to have the sink cluster also detect changes from the source cluster (bi-directional FullSync) and queue them on the sink clsuter side.
+From Riak KV 3.0.10 onwards, it is possible to have the sink cluster also detect changes from the source cluster (bi-directional FullSync) and queue them on the sink clsuter side.
 This is configured using the `ttaaefs_queuename_peer` setting.
 The default for this setting is `disabled`.

 For example, to set the sink cluster FullSync queue name to the standard name of `q1_ttaaefs`, set `ttaaefs_queuename_peer` like this: